paulamool/metagenomics-manuals/docs/modules/metagenomics-module-tax/tax.md

 ```

 !!! note "Note"
 The Barcode and LinkerPrimerSequence are absent for this tutorial, these would be used for assigning multiplexed reads to samples and for quality control.
 Our tutorial data set is already de-multiplexed.
-What QIIME could be used?
+What tool could be used to do this?

 Execute the following command and test the mapping file for potential errors: